francoism90/hub/docs/podman/README.md

 ./docs/podman/make
 ```

-To rebuild with no-cache (or any other args):
+To rebuild or update the current images:

 ```bash
 cd ~/projects/hub